A New Maximal Subgroup of $E_8$ in Characteristic $3$: From the Thompson group to F4

 We now prove that five of the six Hom-spaces extend to the algebraic group $\mb X=F_4$, with only $\Hom_{kH}(\Lambda^2(M_2),M_2)$ missing.
 If one is happy to use a computer for all of this, one simply checks that all $H$-invariant maps are $F_4(3)$- and even $F_4(9)$-invariant, and thus one does not need to prove the next proposition.

 \begin{prop} Let $\mb X$ be an algebraic $k$-group of type $F_4$.
 We have

 \end{prop} \begin{proof} Note that each of these spaces must have dimension at most the dimension of the corresponding space for $H$.
 This yields the two $0$-dimensional spaces, and that the other spaces have dimension at most $1$.
-The first statement holds because $\mb X$ is a non-abelian Lie algebra, and therefore the space is non-zero.
+The first statement holds because $\mb X$ is an algebraic group and its adjoint module is $L(1000)$, thus the space is non-zero.

 For the last statement, since $S^2(M_2)$ has no composition factor isomorphic to $M_1$, certainly $S^2(L(0010))$ has no composition factor isomorphic to $L(1000)$.
 Thus the two Hom-spaces are isomorphic, so it remains to find a non-zero map in the latter space.